FormidableLabs/yesno/README.md

 ##### `yesno.save(name: string, dir: string): Promise<void>`
 ##### `yesno.save(options: IFileOptions & ISaveOptions): Promise<void>`

 Save serialized HTTP requests to disk.
-Will save currently intercepted requests unless records are provided to method.
+Unless records are provided directly, yesno will save the currently intercepted requests.

 Unless providing records, this method will throw an error if there are any in flight requests to prevent users from accidentally saving before all requests have completed.
 (TODO: Allow forcing save)